-

 The court has the authority:

 - to award the other spouse a lump sum as compensation instead of their share in the joint common property, including a house, apartment and land.
-However, the court may exercise this power only with the other spouse’s consent.
+However, the court may exercise this power only with the consent of the other spouse.

 - to recognise that some or all assets of personal private property are joint common property or that some or all assets of joint common property are personal private property if the appropriate circumstances are proven.